Love & Hip Hop: Atlanta

-Love & Hip Hop: Atlanta is the second installment of the Love & Hip Hop reality television franchise.
-It premiered June 18, 2012 on VH1, and chronicles the lives of several people in Atlanta involved with hip hop music.
-The show features appearances from notable figures associated with Southern hip hop.
+Love & Hip Hop: Atlanta is an American reality television series that premiered June 18, 2012, on VH1.
+The series chronicles the lives of several people in Atlanta involved with hip hop music, and features appearances from notable figures associated with Southern hip hop.

-On July 11, 2022, VH1 announced that additional episodes of season ten would air from August 8, 2022.
+Atlanta is the second installment of the Love & Hip Hop franchise, and its longest-running spin-off.
+It would surpass the episode count of the original Love & Hip Hop: New York by the time of its ninth season in March 2020.
+In April 2023, it was announced that the series would move to MTV beginning with its eleventh season on June 13, 2023.

+The series thirteenth and final season premiered on July 8, 2025.

 Development

 Rumors of an Atlanta-based spin-off of Love & Hip Hop began circulating in December 2011.
 Stefan Springman revealed in the behind-the-scenes special Love & Hip Hop Atlanta: Dirty Little Secrets that producers first considered Love & Hip Hop spin-off set in Miami before settling on Atlanta instead, saying that "we found great characters (in Miami) but it just didn't feel right".
 During the casting process, several names were reported as part of the original cast, including Diamond, Rasheeda, Nivea and CeeLo Green's ex-wife Christina Johnson.
 Diamond was planned to be the lead of the show, with a source saying "Diamond would definitely be the Chrissy (Lampkin) of the group".
 Nivea eventually turned the show down, and producers approached Nas's daughter Destiny Jones and her mother Carmen Bryan.
 They interviewed with producers, but backed out after feeling they didn't fit in with the other cast members.
 Shawty Lo and his wife Ecreia Perez were cast but dropped from the show, with Shawty later admitting in interviews that VH1 had a problem with the couple's extensive criminal record.
 2 Chainz was also approached but turned it down.

 On February 6, 2012, during the finale of Love & Hip Hop's second season, series creator Mona Scott-Young officially announced that the show, then titled Love & Hip Hop: Hotlanta, was in production.
 Casting rumors intensified, with Ms. Rici, known as Yung Joc's assistant and former mistress, and Waka Flocka Flame's mom and manager Deb Antney reportedly joining the cast.
 The casting of Rici, who was planned to be the "Yandy" of the group, was controversial as she had a long criminal history having been arrested for theft, assault and resisting arrest, amongst other things.
 Rici backed out of the show days before filming, after discovering producers had planned to air a storyline involving her, Yung Joc and his wife.
 By March, the cast was finalised and filming began.
 A few weeks into filming, Diamond broke her contract and officially quit the show, telling producers that she had "spoken to God" and he told her "it was the best thing to do".
 She was replaced by K. Michelle.

 On May 15, 2012, VH1 announced Love & Hip Hop: Atlanta would make its series premiere on June 18, 2012.